ThePhD/future_cxx/papers/source/C - embed.md

 |----|----|---|---|----|
 | 2  | 16 | 3 | 0 |  1 |

 This vote gained the most consensus in the Committee.
-While there were some individuals who wanted to be able to specify a type, there was stronger interest in not specifying a type at all and always producing a list of integer literals suitable to be used anywhere an `initializer-list` was valid.
+While there were some individuals who wanted to be able to specify a type, there was stronger interest in not specifying a type at all and always producing a list of integer literals suitable to be used anywhere an `comma separated list` was valid.

 "We want to explore allowing an optional sequence of tokens to specify a type to `#embed`."